Sergei Osipov (artist): 1959–1969

-In according to opinion of Georgy F. Golenky, a Leningrad art critic and first researcher of creativity S. Osipov, new traveling enriched Osipov invaluable lessons of the ancient builders of temples and forts, whose hands, intuition, and artistic tastes had created a rare beauty.
-Only then did he realize that the ravines, hills, river beds, trees, houses must be depicted as structural elements of the environment as small elements of an overall coherent picture of the world, expressing its essential features.
-Only after this appeared in landscapes of Sergei Osipov soft Russian fruitiness, a clear rhythm, and unique proportionality, in which we accurately recognize the national character of the landscape.
+According to Georgy F. Golenky, a Leningrad art critic and researcher, traveling enriched Osipov's knowledge of the ancient builders of temples and forts.
+Only then did he realize that the ravines, hills, river beds, trees, houses should be depicted as structural elements of the environment and as small elements of an overall coherent picture of the world, expressing its essential features.
+Only after this appeared in landscapes of Sergei Osipov soft Russian fruitiness, a clear rhythm, and proportionality, in which we recognize the character of the landscape.

 By simplifying and light deformation of objects, Sergei Osipov emphasizes their three-dimensional structure, and internal force, the stress with which they have been created nature or man.
 "We must remind the viewer about the latent energy which filled every thing, - said the artist. - For me just here is a real hidden source of poetry, rather than in stories about the activities or events."

 Indeed, in his canvases nothing "happens."
 But they come alive traditions, tastes, manners folk, they can feel our connection with life past generations.
 Another notable feature of his art becomes more abstract forms and the entire composition of the painting, a marked tendency to generalize, allegory, the desire to get away from naturalism to the contemplative and philosophical depth.

 Other notable features of Osipov's painting become more conventional of the form and the whole composition of the picture at whole, a marked desire for generalizations, allegory, a desire to get away from contemplative naturalism to philosophical depth and some symbolism, but not crossing the line beyond which painting breaks with the real world.
 The style of the work of this period resembles a light “semi-cubism”, the form is formed by planes and faces.
 The most common color is lilac, in lilac tones Osipov writes the sky, water, a neutral background, the wall of the house, surprisingly subtly conveying the mood of the landscape.